The Redruth Mining District: this and the previous page Camborne Mining District make up the area known as “The Central

 Redruth Mining District 27: A side view of the finely proportioned engine house.

 Redruth Mining District 28: A final image of the engine house from the boiler house side.
 Scaffolding at the rear indicates the conversion work had recently started (mid 1990’s).

 Redruth Mining District 29: An image of Wheal Peevor Mine framed by the buildings at West Peevor Mine.
 This mine worked from 1872-1918 producing 3,280 tons of tin.
 The three engine houses from left to right are: the 32″ Stamps, 70″ Pumping house on Sir Frederick’s shaft and the 18″ whim (winding) house, this was taken before the site was stabilised.

-A dramatic image of the 70″ Pumping house on Sir Frederick’s shaft, one of the most well known mines in the Redruth Mining District.
+Redruth Mining District 30: A dramatic image of the 70″ Pumping house on Sir Frederick’s shaft, one of the most well known mines in the area as they can be seen from the A30.

 Redruth.
 Mining District 31: The derelict site of Wheal Concord Mine.
 This was taken in the 1990’s before the site was sold, the headframe still survives.

 Redruth.
 Mining District 32: Wheal Uny Mine, the two engine houses on Hind’s Shaft.
 The further engine house contained the mine’s 70″ Pumping Engine, the closer contained the Whim.
 The mine worked from 1800-1930 producing 2,825 ton Copper and 7,660 tons of Tin.

-The last image from the Redruth Mining District, an image of the 70″ pumping engine house of Wheal Uny.
+Redruth.
+Mining District 33: The last image from this page, a photograph of the 70″ Pumping Engine house of Wheal Uny.

 The Gwennap Mining District